goodcodebadcode/blog/content/posts/structuring-your-python-project.md

 ### Taking a step back ..

-If I want to use the `TodoStatus` class defined in `todo/common/status_enums.py`, how would import this?
+If I want to use the `TodoStatus` class defined in `todo/common/status_enums.py` in the example project structure above, how would  you import this?
 Well, since I organised my modules as subpackages, I would use an **absolute import**.

     from todo.common.status_enums import TodoStatus